 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Tele-Tessar 4/85 ZM is the longer of the two lenses at 95mm.
 The Leica Thambar-M 90mm F2.2 with a length of 90mm, is 5mm shorter.
 On the other hand, the Leica Thambar-M 90mm F2.2 has a larger diameter of 57mm compared to the Carl Zeiss Tele-Tessar 4/85 ZM's 54mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss Tele-Tessar 4/85 ZM weighs 310g, 38% (190g) lighter than the Leica Thambar-M 90mm F2.2's weight of 500g.

 Below you can find the dimension and weight table of the Telephoto Prime Lenses in Leica M Mount for size comparison purposes.